InsViE-1M: Effective Instruction-based Video Editing with Elaborate Dataset Construction: Conclusion

 In this paper, we proposed a large-scale instruction-based video editing dataset, InsViE-1M, which includes 1 million training triplets.
 The source data were curated from high-quality real-world videos and images, and image editing pairs.
 To ensure the quality of editing triplets, we partitioned the edited video generation process into first-frame editing and video propagation, and designed a two-stage editing-filtering construction pipeline.
 In the $1^{st}$ stage, we screened the best sample from multiple edited first frames using GPT-4o to alleviate the randomness of image editing model.
 Then we employed GPT-4o and optical flow to evaluate each edited video and identify the satisfactory triplets in the $2^{nd}$ stage.
 To achieve efficient instruction-based editing, we introduced a multi-stage training strategy to progressively train an InsViE video editing model, whose superior video editing performance was demonstrated by our extensive experiments.

 \textbf{Limitations}.
 Our InsViE-1M dataset and trained InsViE model have some limitations.
 First, our elaborately designed filtering process, though effective, is constrained by the visual understanding capability of GPT-4o.
 Second, the video clips in our dataset, while longer than existing video editing datasets, are still not long enough, which may limit the performance of trained models in processing longer videos.
+Third, our model performs slightly worse when adding useless content or descriptions to the input instructions because our training set includes mainly clean data.
 Lastly, our InsViE model is fine-tuned on open-source video generation models, and hence may inherit their limitations in synthesizing realistic videos.

 {

 }

 \maketitlesupplementary